Key Stage 1 and 2

 - TECHNIQUES - The BOOMTASTICs which helps children capture 10 ways of adding drama and poetic devices to writing in a vivid visual.

-The children also take part in a structured reading lesson every day.
-During these lessons we study a range of fiction and non - fiction books, including The Iron Man in Year 3 and The Explorer in Year 5.
+In both key stages the children take part in a daily structured reading lessons.
+In Key Stage 1 this is through either group guided reading sessions with a colour banded book pitched at their level, or as part of a Whole Class Session using a whole class text.
+Key Stage 2 follow a reading sequence based around Reading and Modelled Practise (RAMP).
+During lessons we study a range of fiction and non - fiction books, including The Iron Man in Year 3 and The Explorer in Year 5.
 Children also have the opportunity to explore poetry each term.
-Reading lessons concentrate on building the children’s ability to read with fluency, intonation and their ability to answer a range of comprehension questions to demonstrate their understanding of the text.
+Reading lessons concentrate on building the children’s ability to read with fluency and intonation, and their ability to answer a range of comprehension questions to demonstrate their understanding of the text.

 Phonics forms the building blocks of reading and writing and equips children with the skills needed to become independent readers and writers.
 In Phonics, children are taught the sounds and how to match them to letters and decode the words in order to read them.
 This is an essential skill for them to read unfamiliar words by themselves and begin to read independently.
-Children in the Foundation Stage and Key Stage 1 follow the Letters and Sounds programme, which ensures children develop their speaking, listening and phonic skills in a coherent and systematic way.
-Phonics is taught daily and is applied through reading sessions.
+They are also taught how to read and spell a number of ‘harder to read and spell words’.
+Children in the Foundation Stage and Key Stage 1 follow the Essential Letters and Sounds accredited phonics programme.
+Phonics is taught daily in Reception and Key Stage 1 and is applied through reading sessions.

 Phonics in Nursery